xhwsd/Flyout/README.md

 # Flyout

-Flyout is a World of Warcraft Vanilla (1.12) addon that mimicks the flyout feature implemented in later expansions.
+Flyout is a World of Warcraft Vanilla (1.12) addon that mimics the flyout feature implemented in later expansions.

 ## How to